LarvaZZa/LMR-State-R3/README.md

 If you want to retrieve the state of the drone, you must:
 - Install the application on your Android phone;
 - Connect the phone to the drone remote controller;
-- Turn on the drone and the remote cotnroller;
+- Turn on the drone and the remote controller;
-- Launch the applicaiton;
+- Launch the application;
 - Click on "Complete Demo of Default UI Widgets" button;
 - Launch the drone up in the air;